andrewfowlie/thermal_funcs/README.md

     Install["./src/math.exe"];
     Plot[{JB[ysq], JF[ysq]}, {ysq, -100, 100}]

 Note well that you should use the correct (relative or absolute) path to `./src/math.exe` in the command `Install["./src/math.exe"]`.
 The interface was built and tested with Mathematica 11.1.1.
+The derivatives are called by a keyword argument e.g., `JB[100., derivative->1]`.

 ## Debugging